quicktom/ephem/README.md

 How to build ?

-1. Compilpe AA+ v2.05 A class framework for Computational Astronomy (see http://www.naughter.com/aa.html for source, documentation and copyright) (build unzip, cmake, make, make install and use LD_LIBRARY_PATH="/usr/local/lib")
+1. Compile AA+ v2.05 A class framework for Computational Astronomy (see http://www.naughter.com/aa.html for source, documentation and copyright) (build unzip, cmake, make, make install and use LD_LIBRARY_PATH="/usr/local/lib")